 The Five Tibetans, also known as the Five Rites of Rejuvenation, is a system of yoga exercises that is believed to be 2,500 years old.
 The five exercises are also known as the “fountain of youth” because of their ability to heal the body, balance the chakras (the body’s seven major energy centers) and reverse the ageing process.
 Each exercise stimulates a particular chakra in our body and revitalizes certain organs, and the combination of the exercises give the entire body and its chakras a workout.
 The Tibetan lamas believe that the only difference between youth and old age is the spin rate of the chakras.
 If any chakra is blocked or its natural spin rate slowed down, the vital energy in our body will be unable to circulate, which results in illness and ageing.
 The Five Tibetans routine is said to stimulate all seven chakras to spin rapidly at the same time, and this unblocking and activation of all the chakras slows down the ageing process.
 The entire sequence takes about 10 minutes a day, and can easily be fit into a daily routine.
+The exercises are simple, and with practice, can add more energy and vitality to your body.
+Below are the 5 Tibetan exercises:

 The First Tibetan